eacton/CAGEF/Lesson_5/Lesson_5.md

 This is a summary table you might find helpful for choosing a model based on the data types you have and the asssumptions you are making.
 I hope to show that model selection is akin to going through mental checklist for your data, and not that scary.
+The independence assumption is required for all the models below, and is not included in the chart for spacing reasons.

 <table class="table table-striped table-hover" style="width: auto !important; ">
  <thead>